 All areas of the curriculum involve both teachers and pupils using English.
 It is our aim that all of our pupils develop the use and understanding of Standard English to their full potential in all aspects of speaking, listening, reading and writing, including spelling and handwriting.

 Reading takes place throughout the school day and learning outcomes linked to reading are taught within English and, where appropriate, in other areas of the curriculum.
 During this time, children are taught through the use of extracts and whole novels, where teachers and TAs model the reading process.
 Skills such as inference and deduction are taught, as well as grammatical and punctuation conventions.
 In KS1, the children are carefully levelled and are assigned a book band.
 They will read books in this band in school and at home.
-For each day that a child reads at home and their book has been acknowledged they will receive a star on the class chart.
-Each Thursday all of the children who have read for four or more days that week will be celebrated as a star reader with one reader from the key stage being chosen at random to receive a book as a prize.
+Children are also set books to read online from our Bug Club scheme.
+The Bug Club scheme allows the children to use a device (such as an iPad) to read books and even complete games to show their understanding of the text.
+These activities provide us at school with some helpful information relating to the children’s knowledge and understanding of the text.

 For KS2 we use the Accelerated Reader scheme (http://www.renaissance.com/products/accelerated-reader) at Gray’s Farm, which involves all children in KS2 reading a book at their appropriate level and then taking a comprehension quiz to test their understanding.
-This is then used in school during Guided Reading sessions and the children take their books home to continue reading.
-Much like KS1, we celebrate Star Readers.
-We do this by examining the word count for each child that week and subsequently award the child with the most readers in their class with a certificate in our Thursday reading assembly.
+The children take their books home to continue reading.
+In Key Stage Two, we celebrate reading by examining the word count for each child that week and subsequently award the child with the most readers in their class with a certificate in our Thursday reading assembly.

-We use the PenPals handwriting scheme at Gray’s Farm (http://education.cambridge.org/media/57038/scopeandsequence.pdf), which the children use in a group session on a weekly basis.
+We use a cursive script across the school that encourage the children to use a join-in approach. (https://www.letterjoin.co.uk) Handwriting is taught on a daily basis and is modelled throughout lessons by teachers and TAs.
 The children build up the ability to join using letter strings and words linked to their year group’s spelling patterns.
-These skills are applied in special handwriting books and again in their English books to ensure that the children can apply these skills independently.
+These skills are applied whenever the children write to ensure that the children can apply these skills independently.

 Letters and Sounds

 We use Letters and Sounds (https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/190599/Letters_and_Sounds_-_DFES-00281-2007.pdf) at Gray’s Farm Primary Academy to teach Phonics, which is an integrated synthetic phonics programme that teaches reading and writing.
 Phonics is taught within the school from Nursery.
 When the children reach Year 1, they are organised into groups based on their ability.
 The children complete an assessment which determines the phase at which they work.
 After Phase 6 of Phonics, the children move into ‘Spelling, Punctuation and Grammar’ (SPaG) groups.
 In KS2 the children who still require Phonics are set in phase specific groups.
-The children will then move on to focus on spelling patterns, punctuation and grammar in a daily 20-minute lesson, all linked to the 2014 curriculum.
+The children will then move on to focus on spelling patterns, punctuation and grammar throughout all English lessons, all linked to the 2014 curriculum.

 At Gray’s Farm Primary Academy we aim to provide a challenging, balanced and stimulating mathematics curriculum.
 Right through from our Nursery all the way up to Year 6, our aim is to promote a positive and confident attitude to maths as an exciting, creative and relevant subject which has applications in all areas of our learning and day-to-day life.
 We want the children of Gray’s Farm Primary Academy to develop a love of mathematics and to ensure that all our pupils realise their potential, becoming confident and enthusiastic mathematicians.